-Â The equipment shall not be used before proper commissioning. and reliable operation of the equipment.
-Commissioning shall be car The commissioning procedure requires special skills and tools to ensure safe and reliable operation of the equipment.
+and reliable operation of the equipment.
+Commissioning shall be carried The equipment shall not be used before proper commissioning.
+The commissioning procedure requires special skills and tools to ensure safe and reliable operation of the equipment.
 Commissioning shall be carried out only by authorized service personnel or an experienced service technician authorized by the manufacturer or manufacturer's representative.
 Before commissioning, read the instructions in chapter Safety first.
-Any defects or abnormalities which are detected during commissioning must be investigated and corrected in accordance with the instructions relevant to component in question.
-NOTICE Local requirements may demand other commissioning testing to be performed before the equipment can be taken into use.
+CAUTION Any defects or abnormalities which are detected during commissioning must be investigated and corrected in accordance with the instructions relevant to component in question.
+NOTICE Local requirements may demand other commissioning testing to be performed before NOTICE the equipment can be taken into use.
 Make sure all of the local requirements are fulfilled.